Ayahuasca Pharmacology

 How does ayahuasca work in the body?

-» DMT (N,N-dimethyltryptamine) is a monoamine and is found in the chacruna or chaliponga leaves commonly added to the brew.
-If DMT is ingested orally, the endogenous MAO deactivates it, preventing it from reaching the brain.3
+- DMT (N,N-dimethyltryptamine) is a monoamine and is found in the chacruna or chaliponga leaves commonly added to the brew.
+If DMT is ingested orally, endogenous MAO deactivates it, preventing it from reaching the brain3.

-» Once the monoamine oxidase (MAO) has been deactivated by the harmala alkaloids, the DMT can get through the blood-brain barrier and into neuroreceptors.1,2
+- Once monoamine oxidase (MAO) has been deactivated by the harmala alkaloids, DMT can cross the blood-brain barrier and bind to neuroreceptors1,2.

 DMT